-T T

-also occur because of the actions,

-employment, or investments of an

-immediate family member of an

-employee.

-The Company's employees that

-2. Conduct of recommend, endorse, or approve

-۷. Business the procurement or / sale of goods

-and Fair and services should make a Same Same

-conscious effort to avoid any conflict

-Dealings of interest situation in transactions

-that they are involved in.

-The Company allows the acceptance

-of gift only during the Christmas

-3. Receipt of Season.
-There is no restriction in the

-gifts from value of the gift accepted.
-However, Same Same

-third parties accepted gift with estimated value

-• over Php2,000 must be disclosed to

-the Conflicts of interest Committee.

-The Company ensures that all

-4. Compliance transactions comply with relevant

-with Laws & laws and regulations.
-Any Same Same

-Regulations deficiencies are immediately 5 45 G ame

-. regulations rectified.

-The Company has policies that

-5. Respect for ensure proper and authorized

-Trade disclosure of confidential

-Secrets/Use information.
-Disclosures to the Same Same

-of Non- public can only be done after Jame Same

-public disclosure to the SEC and PSE by the

-Information Company's authorized officers.

-Employees are required to safeguard

-6. Use of Company resources and assets with

-Company

-Funds, honesty and integrity.
-Employees Same Same

-Assets and must ensure that these assets are

-Information efficiently, effectively, and

-F responsibly utilized.

-7. Employment & Labor The Company's Human Resources

-& Labor Laws & Unit ensures compliance with Same Same

-Policies employment and labor laws and policies.

-ruicies '

-Violation of any provision of the

-Code of Business Conduct may result

-to disciplinary action, including

-District: dismissal and reimbursement for any

-8. Disciplinary loss to the Company that results Same Same

-action from the employee's action.
-If

-appropriate, a violation may result in

-legal action against the employee or

-referral to the appropriate

-government authorities.
+Сог Business nduct & Ethics Directors Senior Management Employees 1.
+Conflict of Interest The Company's Code of Business Conduct and Conflicts of Interest Policy require employees to make a conscious effort to avoid conflict of interest situations; that his judgment and discretion is not influenced by considerations of personal gain or benefit.
+A conflict of interest may also occur because of the actions, employment, or investments of an immediate family member of an employee.
+Same Same 2.
+Conduct of Business and Fair Dealings The Company's employees that recommend, endorse, or approve the procurement or / sale of goods and services should make a conscious effort to avoid any conflict of interest situation in transactions that they are involved in.
+Same Same 3.
+Receipt of gifts from third parties The Company allows the acceptance of gift only during the Christmas Season.
+There is no restriction in the value of the gift accepted.
+However, accepted gift with estimated value over Php2,000 must be disclosed to the Conflicts of interest Committee.
+Same Same 4.
+Compliance with Laws & Regulations The Company ensures that all transactions comply with relevant laws and regulations.
+Any deficiencies are immediately rectified.
+Same Same 5.
+Respect for Trade Secrets/Use of Non- public Information The Company has policies that ensure proper and authorized disclosure of confidential information.
+Disclosures to the public can only be done after disclosure to the SEC and PSE by the Company's authorized officers.
+Same Same 6.
+Use of Company Funds, Assets and Information Employees are required to safeguard Company resources and assets with honesty and integrity.
+Employees must ensure that these assets are efficiently, effectively, and responsibly utilized.
+Same Same

-9. Whistle Any employee may discuss or

-Blower disclose in writing any concern on Same Same

-= 10 11 01 potential violation of the Code of

-Business Conduct with the Conflicts of Interest Committee.
-10. Conflict Resolution The Conflicts of Interest Committee submits recommendations on courses of action to be taken on conflicts of interest situations.
+7. Employment & Labor Laws & Policies The Company's Human Resources Unit ensures compliance with employment and labor laws and policies.
+Same Same 8.
+Disciplinary action Violation of any provision of the Code of Business Conduct may result to disciplinary action, including dismissal and reimbursement for any loss to the Company that results from the employee's action.
+If appropriate, a violation may result in legal action against the employee or referral to the appropriate government authorities.
+Same Same 9.
+Whistle Blower Any employee may discuss or disclose in writing any concern on potential violation of the Code of Business Conduct with the Conflicts of Interest Committee.
+Same Same 10.
+Conflict Resolution The Conflicts of Interest Committee submits recommendations on courses of action to be taken on conflicts of interest situations.
 Decision is done by the Executive Committee.
 Same Same